wouter173/website-old/README.md

 - [ ] fix margins on the about when on mobile / responsive < 900px
 - [ ] fix that you can tab into the Projects section and the animation plays
 - [ ] 404 page
-- [ ] projects page and expention: max 6 on the / routes
+- [ ] projects page and expantion: only 6 projects on the homepage